Skip to main content

 Dove Hunting On Wildlife Management Areas

 Dove hunting is permitted within the boundaries of the following wildlife management areas: Amelia, Big Survey, Briery Creek, Cavalier, Chickahominy, Clinch Mountain, Crooked Creek, Dick Cross, Fairystone, Featherfin, Gathright, Goshen, Hardware River, Hidden Valley, Highland, Horsepen, James River, Little North Mountain, Mattaponi, Mattaponi Bluffs, Oakley Forest, Pettigrew, C.F.
 Phelps, Powhatan, Rapidan, Robert W. Duncan, Stewarts Creek, Thompson, Ware Creek, and White Oak Mountain.
-Additional information on specific Wildlife Management Areas (WMAs) can be found at www.dwr.virginia.gov/wma/, and the Managed Dove Fields section of our website www.dwr.virginia.gov/hunting/dove-fields/ provides a summary of WMAs that have actively managed dove fields for this year.
+Additional information on specific Wildlife Management Areas (WMAs) is available on the Virginia WMA page, and the Managed Dove Fields page provides a summary of WMAs with actively managed dove fields for this year.

 First Segment